 (Nov 2021) The concept of moral injury has its origins in the context of military personnel encountering ethically challenging decisions during armed conflict.
 The term has been applied to health care and is increasingly acknowledged to be a challenge for health care professionals.
 Nurses across all specialties and settings are frequently required to make or witness ethically challenging decisions about patient care.
 This article discusses the manifestations of moral injury and its associated risk factors, including the effects of the COVID-19 pandemic.
 It also outlines various strategies that can be used to mitigate and/or prevent moral injury in nurses.
 Read more

-COVID-19 • Moral injury and distress
+COVID-19 • Moral injury, distress and burnout

 Moral distress in frontline health care workers in the initial epicenter of the COVID-19 pandemic in the United States: Relationship to PTSD symptoms, burnout, and psychosocial functioning doi:10.1002/da.23205